nrthby/event-action-mae/README.md

-# event-action-mae
-Event-based Action Recognition by Pre-Training on Multi-Frame Representations
+# Event-based Action Recognition by Pre-Training on Multi-Frame Representations